 Process and Timeline

-• Award winners were honored at an Awards Ceremony in January 2024.
+- Award winners will be honored at an Awards Ceremony on Jan.
+17, 2025.

 For more information on the Dr. MLK Jr. awards program, contact Adrianna Erickson at 480-782-2224.